-- 3.5.1 The institution identifies college-level competencies within the general education core and provides evidence that graduates have attained those competencies.
+- 3.5.1 The institution identifies college-level general education competencies and the extent to which graduates have attained them.
 (College-level competencies) - 3.5.2 At least 25 percent of the credit hours required for the degree are earned through instruction offered by the institution awarding the degree.
 In the case of undergraduate degree programs offered through joint, cooperative, or consortia arrangements, the student earns 25 percent of the credits required for the degree through instruction offered by the participating institutions.
 (See Commission policy "The Transfer or Transcripting of Academic Credit.")
 (Institutional credits for a degree) - 3.5.3 The institution defines and publishes requirements for its undergraduate programs, including its general education components.
 These requirements conform to commonly accepted standards and practices for degree programs.
-(Undergraduate program requirements)

-3.5.4 At least 25 percent of the discipline course hours in each major at the baccalaureate level are taught by faculty members holding the terminal degree-usually the earned doctorate- in the discipline, or the equivalent of the terminal degree.
+(Undergraduate program requirements) - 3.5.4 At least 25 percent of the discipline course hours in each major at the baccalaureate level are taught by faculty members holding the terminal degree-usually the earned doctorate-in the discipline, or the equivalent of the terminal degree.
 (Terminal degrees of faculty)